Early Years

 What is the impact of our EYFS curriculum?

-• As a result of our EYFS curriculum the children of Vine Tree are motivated to learn, confident and resilient.
+- As a result of our EYFS curriculum the children of Vine Tree are motivated to learn, confident and resilient.

-• The children acquire knowledge about the wider world and gain first hand experiences to create memories and make links with previous learning and as a basis for future learning
+- The children acquire knowledge about the wider world and gain first hand experiences to create memories and make links with previous learning and as a basis for future learning

-• The impact of our curriculum is measured by assessment procedures which allow us to measure outcomes against all schools nationally.
+- The impact of our curriculum is measured by assessment procedures which allow us to measure outcomes against all schools nationally.
 We measure the percentage of pupils achieving age related

 expectations throughout the academic year, put supportive interventions in place if and when needed.
-Class teachers use observations to make formative assessments which inform future planning and ensure that all children build on their current knowledge and skills at a good pace.
+Class teachers use observations to make formative assessments which inform future planning and ensure that all children build on their current knowledge and skills at a good pace. - The impact of our curriculum will also be measured by how effectively it helps our pupils develop into well rounded individuals who embody our values and carry with them the knowledge, skills and

 attitudes which will make them lifelong learners and valuable future citizens.
 We endeavour for pupils to be Key Stage 1 ready and have our school values embedded by the time they leave reception, preparing them for their future.